 By Mark Fleming, Executive Director, Academy of Business Training

-In my 40 years of business I have seen many businesses come and mostly go.
+In my 40 years of business, I have seen many companies come and mostly go.
 The primary reasons for the high failure rate are lack of management experience and undercapitalization.
-In this article I am going to discuss what I find to be the most common mistakes made due to a lack of management experience.
+In this article, I am going to discuss what I find to be the most common mistakes made due to a lack of management experience.

-There are three common management mistakes that are almost always fatal: 1) poor choice of location, 2) poor spending habits, and 3) failure to seek out advice and training.
+Three common management mistakes are almost always fatal: 1) poor choice of location, 2) poor spending habits, and 3) failure to seek out advice and training.

 I’m sure you’ve heard the adage, “What are the three most important considerations when opening a new business…location, location, location.”
-Truer words were never spoken, yet I repeatedly receive calls from entrepreneurs seeking advice on how to save their business when location is the primary problem.
+Truer words were never spoken, yet I repeatedly receive calls from entrepreneurs seeking advice on how to save their business when the location is the primary problem.

 Many times I have seen entrepreneurs open in a location a national chain has abandoned.
-Their reason for choosing the location is usually because “it was already set up for my business so I saved big on fixtures and finishes.”
-Really…that’s your reason for opening in that location?
-You really thought you could make it in a location abandoned by a national chain?
+Their reason for choosing the location is because “it was already set up for my business, so I saved big on fixtures and finishes.” …that’s your reason for opening in that location?
+You thought you could make it in a place abandoned by a national chain?
 Your two hundred a month advertising budget is going to bring people in when the national chain spends hundreds of millions a year and couldn’t make it there?
 Opening in a location abandoned by another business is rarely a good idea.

 Another mistake is buying everything new.
 Because most new businesses only last a year, there are plenty of fixtures available that are in almost new condition and available for ten cents on the dollar.
 Look around before you call a vendor to purchase new.